Former U-M Icers Returning to Finish What They Started

-Josh Blackburn is entering his seventh year as Michigan's volunteer goaltending coach in 2013-14.
+Josh Blackburn is entering his eighth year as Michigan's volunteer goaltending coach in 2014-15.
 He became a goaltending consultant after he retired from professional hockey at the end of the 2004-05 season.
 He has operated his own goaltending school in southeast Michigan since 2006.

 Blackburn's pupils have had tremendous success during his tenure at Michigan.
 U-M's team goals against average in 2007-08 was 2.07, which ranked fourth nationally.
 The 2008-09 team GAA was a similar 2.05, which again was fourth in the country.
 The 2.27 GAA in 2009-10 was fifth in the country.
 The only two goalies in Michigan annals to post single-season GAAs below 2.00 were in Blackburn's first two seasons.
 Billy Sauer set the school record with a 1.95 GAA in 2007-08.
 Bryan Hogan had a 1.97 GAA in 2008-09.

 The North Pole, Alaska, native was a four-year starter for the Maize and Blue from 1999-2002.
 He backstopped the Wolverines to consecutive NCAA Frozen Four appearances in 2001 and 2002.
 In addition, he helped U-M win two CCHA regular-season titles (2000, 2002) and two CCHA playoff crowns (1999, 2002).
 He was an All-CCHA second team selection in 2001 and a CCHA All-Rookie team honoree in 1999.

 Blackburn, who posted a career record of 92-37-20, ranks highly in numerous U-M career goalie records: goals-against average (2.29, 1st), games played (151, 2nd), shutouts (14, 2nd), save percentage (.905, 3rd) and wins (92, 3rd).